What is rent to own?

 What are the steps I need to go through?

-Step 2: FIND YOUR DREAM HOME – Once approved, we’ll set your home shopping budget.
-Then we'll work with you to find your perfect home.
+- Step 2: Find your dream home — If approved, we’ll confirm your home shopping budget.
+Then we’ll work with you to find your perfect home.

-Step 6: MAKE YOURSELF AT HOME – Live like a homeowner.
-Decorate, remodel, bring your pets – it’s your home from day one.
+- Step 4: Move in now and live like a homeowner — Decorate, remodel, bring your pets – it’s your home from day one.

-Step 7: BUILD SAVINGS TOWARDS HOMEOWNERSHIP – A portion of your monthly payment goes toward your future home purchase, getting you closer to owning your home.
+- Step 5: Build your stake as you go — A portion of your monthly payment goes toward your future home purchase, helping you get closer to buying your home.

-Step 8: BUY YOUR HOME – At the end of the rental term, you can buy your home at the pre-agreed price or walk away with your savings (minus a relisting fee) if your plans change.
+- Step 6: Buy your home — At the end of the rental term, buy your home at the pre–agreed price or walk away with your savings (minus a relisting fee) if your plans change.

 Will prices change?